TERM OF REFERENCE OF AUDIT COMMITTEE

 - The Chairman shall report on each meeting to the Board.
-The Company Secretary shall be the Secretary of the Audit Committee.

 - Questions arising at any meeting shall be decided by a majority of votes.
 In case of an equality of votes, the Chairman of the Audit Committee shall have a second or casting vote.